-Our CS Series Electronic Spa Pack features the SpaGuts CS
+Our CY Series Electronic Spa Pack features the SpaGuts CY Series

-Series Electronic Spa Controller.
+Spa Controllers depending upon configurations.
 This controller includes a digital topside control panel,

 adjustable filtration cycles and temperature range with digital readout, a 12V light, and comes

 ozonator ready (electrically).
 The stainless steel high-flow heater has quick-disconnect PVC unions.

 Color-Coded plugs and receptacles (outlets) makes it simple to plug into the correct receptacles.